With economic signals mixed, Fed policymakers still divided

 Part of the problem is that, as with Friday's jobs report, the data are not sending a crystal clear message.

-Prolonged U.S. trade tensions with China are causing some businesses to sit "on the sidelines" and have the potential to affect consumers, he said.
-Still, he projects that the economy will grow above-trend in 2019, lifted by a tight labor market with an unemployment rate at 3.5per cent.
+Prolonged US trade tensions with China are causing some businesses to sit "on the sidelines" and have the potential to affect consumers, he said.
+Still, he projects that the economy will grow above-trend in 2019, lifted by a tight labour market with an unemployment rate at 3.5 per cent.

 "There are lots of reasons to be optimistic about this economy," Bostic said.
-"But also we need to recognize that there's a lot of uncertainty out there."
+"But also we need to recognise that there's a lot of uncertainty out there."

 KEEPING AN OPEN MIND

-The Labor Department report Friday showed the unemployment rate fell to 3.5per cent last month as U.S. employers added 136,000 jobs, down from 168,000 jobs created in August but still plenty to keep up with labor market growth.
+The Labor Department report Friday showed the unemployment rate fell to 3.5 per cent last month as US employers added 136,000 jobs, down from 168,000 jobs created in August but still plenty to keep up with labour market growth.

 "We still have more data between now and when the meeting actually occurs."